evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 The battery has a gross capacity of 94kWh and a net capacity of 92kWh, meaning you have a 2kWh buffer for protection.
 (2,1%).

-The [EPA range](../../../../guides/understandingrange/epa/) is 410 miles (660 km).
-The consumption is 4.5mi/kWh for the EPA standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 747 to 708 km (464-440 mi), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 12.3kWh/100km for the basic version and 13.0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 26 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 49%, resulting in an actual charge speed, including time loss, of 163kW.
 Each charge session would take 16 minutes and 18 seconds.